 - ScanSource - $2,914 million revenue

 To get involved in South Carolina’s leading corporations, students earn their bachelor’s degree in business and MBA in South Carolina’s prestigious business schools, which offer specializations in areas such as agribusiness, human resources, accounting, finance, and marketing.

-The Department published salary ranges (mean to top 10 percent) for some of the state’s other specialized corporate positions in 2014, which included:
+The Department published income ranges (mean to top 10 percent) for some of the state’s other specialized corporate positions in 2014, which included:

 - Financial managers - $109,010 - $183,800

 - Sales managers - $101,060 - $168,600

 - General and operations managers – $94,940 - $177,660

 Top Professionals and Leading Companies in South Carolina’s Small Business Community